aarextiaokhiao/AarOS/README.md

 * " - String literal.
 When moving to next ", all characters are converted to ASCII values then putted to the cells, while first letter is in current cell.
 * \\* - Start of string literal.
 * *\\ - End of string literal.
 Same as " did.
-* A - Pop the next cell and add with the current cell.
+* A - Pop it, then change the current cell to A+B.
-* M - Pop the next cell and subtract by it from the current cell.
+* M - Pop it, then change the current cell to A-B.
-* P - Pop the next cell and multiply with the current cell.
+* P - Pop it, then change the current cell to AB.
-* D - Pop the next cell and divide by it from the current cell.
-Doesn't work if the next cell is 0.
+* D - Pop it, then change the current cell to A/B. Doesn't work if the next cell is 0.
-* / - Pop the next cell and modulus by it from the current cell.
-Doesn't work if the next cell is 0.
+* / - Pop it, then change the current cell to A%B. Doesn't work if the next cell is 0.
 * S - Skip a next command.
 * I - If the current cell is not 0, then skip a next command.
 * . - Input to the cell from a character.